ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+squatted upon his bundle, toasting
+hitn&#x27;.elf against the chimney, and
+apparently plunged into a state of
+profound meditation Finding upon inquiry
+that he belonged to the 9th Illinois,
+one of the. most gallantly behaved and
+heavy losing regiments at the Fort
+Donnelson ba tie, and part of which was
+aboard, I began to interrogate him on
 the subject.
 His philosophy waB so much
 in the Falstaffian vein, that I will
 give his view3 in his own words, as near